EBZebra/docs/edge/source/guide/tutorial/keycapture.md

 ###STEP 8: Turn capture trigger off

-* **Add this method to reset the capture trigger** at the end of the second script section:
+* **Add this method to reset the capture trigger** at the end of the second SCRIPT section:

 Sample JavScript: